Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 It is best to direct sow lupine seeds in your garden where you want them to grow.
 The plants do not transplant well because of their long taproot.
 Soak the seeds overnight to soften the hard seed coats.
 Plant them in the fall to germinate the following spring.
 They should ¼ inch deep.
 The advice is to make sure that they have good contact with the soil because the soil temperature will tell them when to germinate in the spring.
 As I noted above, the instructions that came with my seeds said to walk on the soil after sowing the seeds to make sure that they had good contact.

 If you want to start the seeds indoors, start them 6 – 8 weeks before your last frost.
-Soak them overnight then plant them ¼ inch deep.
+Soak them overnight then plant them ¼ inch deep in peat pots or other biodegradable pots which can be planted directly into your garden without disturbing the roots.
 Keep the soil moist.
 The seeds should germinate in 2 – 3 weeks, or up to a month.
 Perennial seeds take longer to germinate than seeds for annual plants.
-You can transplant your seedlings outdoors after your last frost.
+You can transplant your seedlings, pots and all, outdoors after your last frost.
 Space them 2 – 3 feet apart.

 © 2020 Caren White